Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Introduction

-As we comprehensively survey research conducted in eye tracking, VR, and privacy domains, and due to the interdisciplinary and disparate nature of each domain, we present the structure of this paper and guidelines on how people with different backgrounds can benefit from it.
+As we comprehensively survey research conducted in eye tracking, VR, and privacy domains, and due to the interdisciplinary nature of each domain, we provide a navigational guideline on how readers with different backgrounds can benefit from it.
 We first discuss existing works in the literature in Section~\ref{sec_rw}.
-We then discuss the most important academic venues where research in these domains is published and how we filtered relevant papers from each venue to include them in our survey in Section~\ref{sec_method}.
-These sections are appropriate for all readers especially to understand existing surveys and our methodology to form our own work.
+We then discuss our search methodology, considering the most important academic venues in Section~\ref{sec_method}.
+These sections are suitable for all readers, particularly those seeking to understand existing surveys and this work's novelty.

-Section~\ref{sec_eyetracked_vr} discusses a very wide range of topics from computer vision-based approaches to track the eyes and further process eye region data, to eye-based human-computer interaction and understanding human visual attention, cognition, and perception mostly in an offline fashion.
-Section~\ref{sec_4_1} will benefit most readers interested in computer vision and machine learning to conduct research on how to track eyes and make eye-tracking solutions available for others.
-Section~\ref{sec_4_2} focuses on human-computer interaction by utilizing eye movements for different purposes such as real-time interaction in VR, foveated rendering, and how to deal with technical issues to improve immersive experiences.
-This section is more suitable for researchers and practitioners who work on the technical aspects of human-computer interaction and eye-tracked VR.
-Furthermore, Section~\ref{sec_4_3} combines eye tracking and VR from human visual attention, cognition, and perception point of view and is more suitable for researchers who have cognitive and experimental psychology backgrounds or are interested in these fields.
-In Section~\ref{sec_privacy}, considering all the works and insights provided in Section~\ref{sec_eyetracked_vr}, we provide works that revolve around the privacy and security implications of eye-tracked VR including authentication possibilities using eye data, why privacy-preserving methods are needed for this domain, and how current literature has addressed the privacy issues in a computational way.
-This section is relevant both for privacy and security researchers and for human-computer interaction researchers who are interested in privacy and security aspects of eye-tracked VR.
-Lastly, despite the fact that we provide future directions and discussions mainly on privacy implications of eye-tracked VR in Section~\ref{sec_discussion}, we note that this section is very relevant for all the researchers and practitioners whose work includes VR as privacy issues should be handled carefully regardless of any research area or application domain.
-In Section~\ref{sec_conc}, we conclude our paper.
+Section~\ref{sec_eyetracked_vr} discusses a range of topics, from computer vision-based approaches for tracking eyes and further processing eye region data to eye-based human-computer interaction (HCI) and understanding human visual attention, cognition, and perception.
+Section~\ref{sec_4_1} will benefit most readers interested in computer vision and machine learning.
+Section~\ref{sec_4_2} focuses on HCI by utilizing eye movements for various purposes, including real-time interaction in VR, foveated rendering, and addressing technical issues to enhance immersive experiences, which is suitable for readers who work on the technical aspects of HCI and eye tracking.
+Section~\ref{sec_4_3} combines eye tracking and VR from a human cognition, attention, and perception perspective, and is suitable for those with cognitive and experimental psychology backgrounds, or those interested in conducting human factors research.